As a system administrator, you can integrate Workfront with a SAML 2.0 solution for single sign-on.

 - Click Save to save the SAML 2.0 configuration.

-In order for users to be able to log in to Workfront from Outlook for Office 365 using their SAML 2.0 credentials you must ensure that the SAML 2.0 authentication with Outlook for Office 365 is enabled:
+In order for users to be able to log in to Workfront from Outlook using their SAML 2.0 credentials you must ensure that the SAML 2.0 authentication with Office add-ins is enabled:

 - Navigate to the Setup area in the Global Navigation Bar.